hilldr/STM_dual_rnaseq/README.md

-# Evaluating the differential alignment of host and microbe RNA from STM-injected HIOs
+# Evaluating the differential alignment of host and microbe RNA from ST-injected HIOs

 David R. Hill, Ryan Berger, and Basel Abuaita

 ## About this repository

-This repository will be used to track and coordinate the analysis of RNA-seq datasets related to the differential alignment of host and microbe RNA from STM-injected HIOs
+This repository will be used to track and coordinate the analysis of RNA-seq datasets related to the differential alignment of host and microbe RNA from ST-injected HIOs

 ### Structure
 The directory structure is as follows: